"Pity you can't add an extra arm to yours, Malfoy. Then it could catch the Snitch for you."

 Plunging a hand down the neck of his robes, he whipped out his wand and roared, "Expecto patronum!"

 Since Harry used his wand only on Malfoy, Crabbe, Goyle, and Flint, and since they weren't properly members of the crowd, Harry didn't break any Quidditch rules (QA6).
+The one time a wand ban for the crowd was tried - at the 1974 Quidditch World Cup - it spectacularly backfired (QWC).

 Something silver white, something enormous, erupted from the end of his wand.